 Since 1998, Dr. Tan has taught courses in Developmental Psychology (her other area of training), Social Development, Music Psychology, and Creativity, at Kalamazoo College.
 Her Developmental Psychology and Social Development courses include a community-based component, as her students have worked with children at local elementary schools and playgrounds for over 20 years (See Teaching).
 She feels lucky to have such bright, engaged, enthusiastic students–tomorrow’s enlightened leaders.

 She has received her institution’s awards for sabbatical research, teaching, academic advising and in 2006, an award from the Michigan chapter of the national Campus Compact for civic engagement pedagogy.
 Most recently, she was honored with an Endowed Chair as the James AB Stone College Professor (2018-2025).

-Dr. Siu-Lan Tan is blissfully married to Danny Kim.
-She loves noodles, sticky notes, pop-up books, music, film, teaching, and ideas.
+Dr. Siu-Lan Tan is blissfully married to her college sweetheart Danny Kim.
+She loves noodles, sticky notes, pop-up books, music, film, teaching and continuing to learn new stuff.
 She is hopeless at cooking and has yet to learn how to parallel park.